 Snowy owls, Short-eared owls, Rough-legged hawks, Snow buntings and Horned larks spend the winter, in addition to the resident Red-tailed hawks and Northern harriers.

-Your donations will help Grassland Bird Trust permanently protect critical habitat in the Washington County Grasslands IBA and restore populations of endangered and threatened grassland birds to sustainable levels!
+Your donations will help Grassland Bird Trust permanently protect critical habitat for endangered and threatened grassland birds!